While some have a great relationship with their mother-in-law, this is a relationship where boundaries are important.

 5. Stand Your Ground

-Once your mother-in-law has heard your talk then she’ll probably respond in a number of ways.
+Once your mother-in-law has heard your talk then she’ll probably respond in several ways.
 If the conversation has gone well, then she may respond graciously and with an intention to change.
 This would be ideal but there are other potential outcomes.

 She may respond by ignoring you while being hurt by what you’ve said.
 Let her have her time but keep the doors of communication open to her if she wants to talk.